RealTonyBlaq/alx-backend-user-data/README.md

 ## `0x01.
 Basic Authentication`

     What authentication means
-    What Base64 is
-    How to encode a string in Base64
-    What Basic authentication means
+    What Base64 is and how to encode/decode a string in Base64 What Basic authentication means
     How to send the Authorization header

+## `0x02